 NOT ONE but THREE DIFFERENT BUILDINGS

 Allured by the promise of visiting the tower, (finally!!)
 I registered for a group tour - not a running tour, unfortunately :).
-As a bonus, the Architect guiding the tour also lead the group to 3 other locations where local politics were discussed&decided during the previous centuries.
-Hence this handful of photos you'll see, some old and some fresh, from inside and from the top of the present building's central tower.
+As a bonus, the Architect guiding the tour also lead the group to 3 other locations where local politicians discussed the fate of Porto during the previous centuries.
+Hence this handful of photos you'll see, some of old demolished buildings and some fresh, from inside and from the top of the present building's central tower.
 Got 2 minutes?

 At the top of Aliados Avenue, the present city Hall is turning 60 this year!